Cmdliner/Gamma/README.md

 - Implement push-notifications with appropraitely named lib
 - Add push token to user model
 - checkout mutex pkg for wallet modification
-- Send email for successful transaction with receipts

 ## REMEMBER
 - Upload can only error due to client-side errors; upload middleware is very stable